 Introduction

-Following these steps will help add slide numbers to your individual slides in
+Follow these steps to add slide numbers on individual slides in PowerPoint 2010 for Windows.

 Figure 1: Header and Footer option in the Insert tab of the Ribbon